mrxiaozhuox/dorea/README.md

     </a>
 	</p>
 	<p align="center">
-    <strong>Dorea is a lightweight database system, you can use it in any programing language.</strong>
+    <strong>Dorea is a key-value data storage system.
+It is based on the Bitcask storage model</strong>
 	</p>
 	<p align="center">
     <a href="http://dorea.mrxzx.info/">Documentation</a> |